Xvois/Harked/README.md

 ## Contributing

 If you'd like to contribute to Harked, feel free to fork this repository and submit a pull request with your changes.
-Please make sure to follow the existing code style and test your changes thoroughly.
-License

-This project is licensed under the MIT License - see the LICENSE file for details.